caseyg/awesome/TOPICS.md

 ## miscellaneous

+*   [ibm-granite/granite-io](https://github.com/ibm-granite/granite-io) - Python framework which enables you to transform how a user calls or infers an IBM Granite model and how the output from the model is returned to the user.

 *   [singleportrait/a-pattern-language](https://github.com/singleportrait/a-pattern-language) - A directory and network for all patterns in A Pattern Language

 *   [nihaocami/ai-tool-maker](https://github.com/nihaocami/ai-tool-maker) - Generate AI SDK Tools from OpenAPI specs